 C and D allow for redefinable references – once the dimension is detached from a reference object it becomes non-referenced and can be moved for attachment to a different reference point or object.
 As you drag any of the editing handles, the dimension may be rotated.

-A dimension object can be moved in the following ways:
+A linear dimension object can be moved in the following ways:

-Selecting both the dimension object and the objects that are being dimensioned.
+Selecting both the dimension object and the object that is being dimensioned.
 The whole can be dragged to a new location as required.

 Selecting the dimension object only.
 It is important to note that the dimension cannot be moved on its own if it is referenced by a design object.
 To move the dimension only, it must first be detached from the objects it is dimensioning.